Milton Freight Station

-The Milton Freight Station is an historic, American freight station that is located in Milton, Northumberland County, Pennsylvania.
+The Milton Freight Station is an historic freight station in Milton, Northumberland County, Pennsylvania, United States.
 It was built by the Philadelphia & Reading Railroad in 1883.

 It was added to the National Register of Historic Places in 1977.
+It is located in the Milton Historic District.

 History and architectural features

 This historic train station is a one-story, brick building that measures thirty feet by one hundred feet, with a twenty-foot-long platform located at the southern end.
 It sits on a stone foundation and has a gable roof.
 The building houses borough offices.

-It was added to the National Register of Historic Places in 1977.
-It is located in the Milton Historic District.